wotbrew/clj-tiny-astar/README.md

 ```

-the predicate function takes a point (tuple of x and y). if searching a grid, you must perform bounds checking yourself obviously!
+the predicate function takes a point (tuple of x and y).